wugang10717/guide/README.md

 ## Wrap Up

 Hopefully, this guide will serve as a helpful introduction to development in STMS.
-If you have any questions or need help with anything, drop a line on the `#stms-dev` channel in _ebay-ssi.slack_ and @mmedal or @esalisbury will be more than happy to help.
+If you have any questions or need help with anything, drop a line on the `#stms-dev` channel in slack_ and @mmedal or @esalisbury will be more than happy to help.

 **Happy Hacking!**